MasterofAanonyms/MasterofAanonyms/README.md

 - 💬 Ask me about: HTML, CSS, JavaScript, Bootstrap frameworks, Tailwind CSS, React, PHP, MySQL, JAVA, Python, C#, XML
 - 👨‍💻 One of the Co-founders of KreedX 🌆
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aruth-koralearachchi-b69235266/)
-- ⚡ Fun fact: Call me as AnonyX.
+- ⚡ Fun fact: Playing Chess and Cricket and learning about newly updated technologies.
+- 🤖 Nicknames: Anony dev, AnonyX

 ## 🔧 Tech Stack